5 Factors That Are Clogging Your Drains and How to Avoid Them

 Blocked drains can be a frustrating problem and cause many inconveniences.
 They can lead to unpleasant odors, slow draining water, and even sewage backups.
-Understanding the common causes of blocked drains will help you prevent them in the first place.
+You can prevent blocked drains by understanding the causes.

-Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
+Blocked drains can be caused by many reasons and, if left untreated, can cause costly damage to your home or business.
 Here are five common causes of blocked drains and how to prevent them:

 1. Foreign objects

 Blocked drains can be caused by foreign objects like hair, food particles, soap residue and paper products.
-These substances stick to pipes and block water flow.
+These materials stick together inside pipes forming a blockage that prevents water flow.

 These blockages can be prevented by: